Stephen Harper: Honours

 Harper received the Woodrow Wilson Award on October 6, 2006, for his public service in Calgary.
 The awards ceremony was held at the Telus Convention Centre in Calgary, the same place where he made his victory speech.

 Time magazine also named him as Canada's Newsmaker of the Year in 2006.
 Stephen Handelman wrote "that the prime minister who was once dismissed as a doctrinaire backroom tactician with no experience in government has emerged as a warrior in power".

 On June 27, 2008, Harper was awarded the Presidential Gold Medallion for Humanitarianism by B'nai B'rith International.
 He is the first Canadian to be awarded this medal.

 On July 11, 2011, Harper was honoured by Alberta's Blood tribe.
 He was made Honorary Chief of the Kainai Nation during a ceremony, in which they recognized him for making an official apology on behalf of the Government of Canada for the residential schools abuse.
 Harper issued this apology in 2008.
 The chief of the tribe explained that he believes the apology officially started the healing and rebuilding of relations between the federal and native councils.
 Lester B. Pearson, John Diefenbaker, and Jean Chrétien are the only other prime ministers of Canada to have been awarded the same honorary title.

 On September 27, 2012, Harper received the World Statesman of the Year award.
 This award was offered through a US group of various faith representatives.
 This occurred at a black tie banquet in New York.
 Jean Chrétien was one of the previous recipients from Canada.

 In August 2016 President Petro Poroshenko of Ukraine awarded Stephen Harper with the highest award for foreigners–the Order of Liberty.

 In December 2019, it was announced by Governor General Julie Payette that Harper had been appointed as a Companion of the Order of Canada.
 He was formally invested on September 18, 2022, by Governor General Mary Simon in London in a ceremony attended by incumbent Prime Minister Justin Trudeau, and former prime ministers Kim Campbell, Jean Chrétien, Paul Martin and former Governors-General Michaëlle Jean and David Johnston.

+In 2023, he was appointed a Member of the Alberta Order of Excellence, the province's civilian honour for merit.